Jankenman

 Jankenman (ジャンケンマン) is a children's anime series that ran from April 4, 1991, to March 26, 1992.
 51 episodes have been aired.
+The anime series uses the well-known game of Rock paper scissors as its theme.
+The concept of planning and production was "an anime series that mothers and children can watch with peace of mind".

 Story

 There is a small village called Janken Town.
 Jankenman protects the village from all the enemies.
 Meanwhile, the villain Masked Osodashi, always try to eliminate Jankenman and take over the Janken Town by deceiving people.